 Classified Professionals

 The Classified Senate is established as the mechanism through which the classified professionals voice their formal and effective participation in making recommendations to the administration of the College.
 As stipulated in Title 5, § 51023.5, classified professionals “shall be provided with opportunities to participate in the formulation and development of district and college policies and procedures, and in those processes for jointly developing recommendations for action by the governing board, that the governing board reasonably determines, in consultation with staff, have or will have a significant effect on staff”.
-The College Council and participatory governance committees are the venues through which classified professionals are given that opportunity at Miramar College in alignment with Board Policy 2510.
+The College Council and participatory governance committees are the venues through which classified professionals are given that opportunity at San Diego Miramar College in alignment with Board Policy 2510.

 Students

-Students are represented through the Associated Student Government of Miramar College.
+Students are represented through the Associated Student Government of San Diego Miramar College.
 As stipulated in Title 5, § 51023.7, and by Board Policy 2510, students participate in college policies and procedures that have a direct impact on them to include the following:

 Grading policies;